-Scandi kitchen with handleless cabinetry and fluted wood
+Tour this Scandi kitchen with white cabinetry and fluted wood

 Neural aesthetics?
 Check.
 Real wood?
 Check.
 Calm yet cosy vibes?
 Double-check – this Scandinavian-style kitchen in Winchester ticks all the right boxes.

 Ali and husband Simon found a 1990s house with huge potential.
 It had a large garden, stunning views of across the South Downs and in the perfect location, a short walk from the middle of Winchester.
 And there was more: “I have a thing about living up on a hill,” jokes Ali, “and it even ticked that box!”
-Their vision for the renovation was a bright, modern, family kitchen that leans to the Scandi aesthetic.
+Their vision for the renovation was a bright and modern Scandi kitchen perfect for family living.

 Scandi kitchen with wood and white